HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 Purpose

-HTML answers “what is this?”
-CSS answers “how should this look?”
-An <h1> tag tells the browser this is a top-level heading.
-CSS tells it what size, colour, and weight that heading should be.
+HTML answers “what is this content?”
+CSS answers “how should this content look?”
+An <h1> tag tells the browser something is a top-level heading.
+CSS tells it what size, colour, weight, and spacing that heading should have.

 Dependency

-HTML is independent.
-A valid HTML file works in any browser with no CSS at all — it just won’t look like a modern website.
+HTML is independent — a valid HTML file works in any browser with zero CSS.
+It won’t look like a modern website, but it’s perfectly functional and accessible.
 CSS depends entirely on HTML because it needs elements to select and style.

-Well-structured semantic HTML helps search engines understand your content hierarchy and improves accessibility for screen readers — both of which affect rankings.
-CSS affects SEO indirectly through Core Web Vitals: layout shifts (CLS), rendering performance, and mobile-friendliness are all influenced by how CSS is written and loaded.
+Well-structured semantic HTML helps search engines understand your content hierarchy and improves accessibility for screen readers — both of which directly affect rankings.
+CSS affects SEO indirectly through Core Web Vitals: layout shifts (CLS), rendering performance (LCP), and mobile-friendliness are all influenced by how CSS is authored and delivered.

 How HTML and CSS Work Together

-Here’s a practical example of the same content without CSS and with CSS:
+Here’s a practical example — the same content rendered without CSS and then with CSS applied:

 HTML only: